spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 </details>

 *   Resource savings from reverting to lower cost in the following units:
-     * CPU resources saved in vCPU Hours.
+     * CPU resources saved in vCPU
-     * Memory resources saved in GiB Hours.
+     * Memory resources saved in GiB
-     * GPU resources saved in GPU Hours.
+     * GPU resources saved in GPU

 ## Ocean Managed Nodes and Resources Panel